zslazar/corsac-orientation-exam-retake/javascript.md

  -  a navigation bar, with a link to the home screen
  -  a heading with the title of the page
  -  a table to display all the tickets from the database
     -  In the last column you should render a delete button which will remove the ticket permanently (also from the database)

 ### Backend

-The backend should handle all the issue related http requests and serve the static content for the application.
+The backend should handle all the ticket related http requests and serve the static content to the application.

 #### Static content